Lake Cathie

 Iron floc events and water quality

-On the 3rd of February, Professor Scott Johnston from Southern Cross University presented a talk which summarises work completed in 2021 by scientists from Southern Cross University, investigating the longer-term geochemical impacts of the recent iron floc event(s) in Lake Cathie.
+Professor Scott Johnston from Southern Cross University presented a talk which summarises work completed in 2021 by scientists from Southern Cross University, investigating the longer-term geochemical impacts of the recent iron floc event(s) in Lake Cathie.

 Illaroo Road

 Over many years, we have been working with the community to explore a feasible option to manage the potential coastal erosion risk to private and public infrastructure at Illaroo Road.
-This has involved costal hazard studies, options assessments, extensive community engagement and collaboration on our forward plans.
+This has involved coastal hazard studies, options assessments, extensive community engagement and collaboration on our forward plans.

 In 2021, we engaged Rhelm and Bluecoast to carry out a co-design process to develop a reasonable, feasible and achievable solution.
 The findings of the report were considered at the October 2022 Ordinary Council meeting.